rcruzoliver/ctrlx_nanotec_22/README.md

 # ctrlx_nanotec
-Demo example of an app for ctrlX Core in combination with CANopen-USB adapter from Nanotec.
-It creates an API in the datalayer from which the user can switch between stop mode and velocity mode with a desired target velocity.
+Demo example of an app for ctrlX Core X3 in combination with CANopen-USB adapter from Nanotec.
+It creates an API in the datalayer from which the user can switch between stop mode, relative position mode and  velocity mode, indicating the desired movement parameters.

-This project was born as a demo example for an autonomous mobile robot developped at OST Rapperswill Hochschule.
+This project was born as a demo example for an autonomous mobile robot developped at OST Rapperswil Hochschule.

 ## Development details
 Office: Bosch Rexroth Schweiz \